 Toddlers will enjoy the vibrant illustrations and simple 'big vs. small' concepts.
 Older children (ages 6-7) will take away the specific mindfulness techniques and the logic of why their body feels 'tight' or 'bouncy' when they are upset.

-Unlike many 'feelings' books that just name the emotion (happy, sad, mad), this book focuses heavily on the somatic or physical experience of dysregulation, making it a vital tool for sensory-seeking or neurodivergent kids.
+Unlike many 'feelings' books that just name the emotion (happy, sad, mad), this book focuses heavily on the somatic or physical experience of dysregulation, making it a vital tool for kids who experience strong sensory input or have difficulty regulating their emotions. """

 The book follows a young protagonist who describes the internal physical sensations of intense emotions.
 It uses the metaphor of feelings growing 'too big' for the body to contain.
 The narrative walks through various scenarios where frustration or excitement peaks, then introduces a toolkit of grounding exercises, deep breathing, and physical 'check-ins' to help the child shrink their feelings back to a manageable size.